 Although Women in History month is only one month out of the year, it doesn’t mean that female artists are only celebrated within this time.
 At Hancock Gallery we believe in equality and art that you simply can’t walk away from.

-Discover more of SJ Fuerst's work by exploring her collection at Hancock Gallery here.
+Discover more of SJ Fuerst's work by exploring her new solo exhibition at Hancock Gallery and online.